Meditation for High Performers Without Scorekeeping

 The evidence is stronger for stress regulation and attention than for dramatic performance transformation.
 That distinction matters, because high performers are often sold certainty where the research is more measured.

-A 2014 analysis of 163 studies found moderate evidence that meditation programs reduced anxiety, depression, and pain, with stronger effects among people who already had symptoms. source That does not mean meditation is medical treatment by itself.
+A 2014 analysis of 163 studies found moderate evidence that meditation programs reduced anxiety, depression, and pain, with stronger effects among people who already had symptoms.
+JAMA study That does not mean meditation is medical treatment by itself.
 It means the stress-related evidence is worth taking seriously.

 The most defensible takeaway is simple: meditation can support attention and recovery, but it should not be sold as a universal performance upgrade.